 Eye surgery to remove glasses refers to surgical procedures to correct refractive errors such as myopia (nearsightedness), hypermetropia (farsightedness), and astigmatism.
-These procedures reshape the cornea or implant specialised lenses to improve vision, reducing or eliminating the need for glasses or contact lenses.
-Many people opt for these surgeries to gain visual freedom, enhance their quality of life, and avoid the inconvenience of prescription eyewear.
+For those wondering how to get rid of glasses, these procedures reshape the cornea or implant specialised lenses to improve vision, reducing or eliminating the need for glasses or contact lenses.
+Many people opt for eye operation for removing spectacles to gain visual freedom, enhance their quality of life, and avoid the inconvenience of prescription eyewear.

 Who Can Get It?